Call to speak with our helpful office staff9 a.m. to 5 p.m. Monday–Friday, or complete a contact form anytime.

 Home » Therapies »

-Measuring your bone density is the best way to assess your bone health, in order to determine whether you need to take preventative measures or seek treatment to protect against conditions like osteoporosis.
+Measuring your bone density is the best way to assess your bone health, in order to determine whether you need to take preventive measures or seek treatment to protect against conditions like osteoporosis.
+According to some estimates, more than 53 million Americans suffer from osteoporosis—a number that is expected to grow exponentially as we continue to live longer.

 Osteoporosis and bone density disorders cause your bones to become brittle and fragile.
 This means that you face an increased risk for fractures, which can significantly affect your life expectancy and quality of life.